nolanlawson/PouchDroid/README.md

 ### Why Couch/Pouch?

 CouchDB is awesome.
 If you use its built-in user authentication, you can write Ajax apps with barely any server code at all (if any).
-PouchDB is awesome too - it runs cross-browser, and it offers automagical two-way sync between the client and CouchDB.
+PouchDB is awesome too - it runs cross-browser, and it offers automagical two-way sync between the client(s) and server.

 ### How does this work?